 Motorcycle accidents have a very high risk of resulting in serious injury or death.
-As the number of drivers on the road has increased over recent years, so has the number of motorcycle accidents.
-Both motorcyclists and drivers can take preventative measures to decrease the rate of motorcycle accidents.
-Following the four safety protocols detailed below will help create safer roads for everyone.
+As the number of drivers on the road continues to increase, so does the number of motorcycle accidents.
+But it doesn’t have to be this way.

 1. Wear Safety Gear

-2. Ride at an Appropriate Speed
+1. Drive/Ride at an Appropriate Speed

-3. Keep Your Wits About You
+2. Keep Your Wits About You

-Drivers and motorcyclists should both use extra precautions at intersections and stop signs, including the simple but effective habit of looking both ways before moving forward.
+Drivers and motorcyclists should use extra precautions at intersections and stop signs, including the simple but effective habit of looking both ways before moving forward.
 This will ensure that you see danger before it strikes.

 - Exhaust system

-- Steering wheel/steering wheel fluid
+- Steering wheel and steering wheel fluid

-Drive Safe, Drive Responsibly, Share the Roads
+Drive Safely and Responsibly to Share the Roads

 Accidents can be prevented by exercising extra caution on the road.
 When we work together, we can make the world a safer place for all.
 If you are in an accident, however, you may be entitled to monetary compensation for damages.
 Hernandez Law Group, P.C. is dedicated to helping you claim the compensation you deserve.
-Juan Hernandez is one of the 2% of attorneys that are certified in personal injury law by the Texas Board.
+Juan Hernandez is one of the two percent of attorneys certified in personal injury law by the Texas Board.
 If you want an experienced team to have your back on your road to recovery, contact the Hernandez Law Group, P.C. today!